-Despite the prevalence of 12-step groups like Alcoholics Anonymous and readily available inpatient treatment centers, alcohol dependence remains high in this country, and communities may pay for that problem in ways large and small.
-According to the CDC, excessive alcohol consumption costs in 2006 reached $223.5 billion.
-Much of that cost came from the business sector, as alcoholism causes huge losses in workplace productivity.
-In some communities, alcoholism could lead to increased taxes, as fewer people are working and paying taxes.
-Over time, this cost could really add up.
+Despite the prevalence of 12-Step groups like Alcoholics Anonymous and readily available inpatient treatment centers, alcohol dependence remains high in this country, and communities may pay for that problem in ways large and small.6 According to the CDC, excessive alcohol consumption costs in 2006 reached $223.5 billion.7 Much of that cost came from the business sector, as alcoholism causes huge losses in workplace productivity.
+In some communities, alcoholism could lead to increased taxes as fewer people are working and paying taxes.

 Are You Addicted?

-While addictions to alcohol might look different in different people, those who can answer “yes” to questions like this are typically considered at risk for alcoholism, and should seek out help:
+While addictions to alcohol might look different in different people, those who can answer “yes” to the following questions are typically considered at risk for alcoholism and should seek out help:

 - Are you using alcohol to escape today?